-Now time to Hold your parrot in one hand and pour some hydrogen peroxide on a draining blood quill to sanitize it.
+Now it’s time to hold your parrot in one hand and pour some hydrogen peroxide on a draining blood quill to sanitize it.
 Remember, talk to your parrot in a peaceful and inactive voice to keep him quiet.

-Dip a styptic pencil tip into water and touch it delicately to a draining plume.
+Dip the styptic pencil tip into the water and touch it delicately to a draining plume.
 This will help the blood to clump in the event that it has been draining for over a moment, giving you time to transport your sidekick to your veterinarian.